ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/development.rst

 1. All changes must be proposed through a PR on the Ferrocene GitHub repository.

-2. At least one independent Ferrocene Reviewer must have approved the latest revision of the code change and there must be no requests for changes.
+2. At least one independent Ferrocene Reviewer must have approved the latest revision of the PR, and there must be no requests for changes.
    Positive reviews for older revisions do not count.
 The following screenshot shows PR approval: